Article first published October 2014, updated May 2019

 - Do subject lines with higher Emotional Marketing Value scores work better?

 - Does asking a question in the subject line increase opens?

-Because that is what they wanted to learn, that’s what they decided to measure.
-You can see they added columns to record number of characters, EMV score and social shares to name just a few.
+Because that’s what they wanted to learn, that’s what they decided to measure.
+You can see they added columns to record the number of characters, EMV score, and social shares, to name just a few.

 Step 2: Lay out the testing ground rules

 Conducting a single A/B test on two subject lines is easy; both tests go out at the same time, to the same amount of people, and the winner is automatically selected for you.

 However, when you start trying to compare multiple A/B subject line tests against each other, you start to introduce a lot of variables that can affect your results.